bsdimp/mk211bsd/STATUS.md

 | Likely | 2.10.1BSD | 99
 | Likely | 2.11BSD | 10

+Total files in usr/src and etc 7500, so .1% of the files are known bad.
+1.8% of missing files recovered with likely correct results, and .4% are recovered, but in doubt.
+97.7% are not in doubt, absent missing patches 'silently' applied.

 Status | Patch | File | From | Comments
 -------|------|------|------|-------
 | Likely | 187 | usr/src/include/syscall.h | 2.11BSD | Small tweak to allow subsequent patches to apply, maybe a missing chunk from another patch?